 Suddenly remembering the list of dates, Quatre scanned the room for the little girl.
 I hope she knows something about this...

 She was again wearing that pout when he saw her on the balcony, staring up at the colony's "sky".
 She really was Dorothy—the way she stands, the expressions of her face...he had seen them on the older Dorothy in his 'reality' (if this was a dream after all).
 He thought he had seen a hint of magenta on her cheeks after her fencing match with Heero, but he could appreciate the blush on this little girl more because it was more pronounced and glowing.
-Her hair was shorter in those braids, and her yellow balloon dress loomed larger and heavier for her to don.
+Her hair was shorter in those braids, and her yellow balloon dress loomed larger and heavier for her.
 She appeared comfortable in it, though.

 He rolled his eyes when he instinctively arranged his collar before walking up to her.
-Force of habit, he dismissed.

 "Good evening, young lady.
 Is something bothering you?"